 - It's Personal: Downplayed but Cooler definitely wants to get back at Goku for his previous defeat.

 - Non-Serial Movie: Probably one of the hardest movies to slot into continuity for a number of reasons, ranging from Gohan's age, Dende's status as Guardian of the Earth, etc. Supposedly it takes place between the ten days before the Cell Games, but even then that's a tough pill to swallow (Gohan should be older and a Super Sayian; Trunks should likely be present).
 Bizarrely, the movie came out when Piccolo was fighting Android 17 in the manga.
 Dende wasn't even back yet.

-- Off-Model: This film is one of the more cited examples that people use for it's choppy animation and poor-looking art.
+- Off-Model: This film is one of the more cited examples that people use for its choppy animation and poor-looking art.
 This is especially notable, since most DBZ movies have pretty excellent art.